Blood libel: Possible precursors

+Medieval context

+The blood libels emerged at a time when the church and particularly the Crusades were driving increasingly anti-Judaic discourses.
+These were later reinforced through the Church council Lateran IV which mandated the segregation of Christian and Jewish society, and built an apparatus of enforcement across Europe.
+At a local context, many of the English examples may have included an element of church competition for saintly cults, with the income that veneration produced.

 Israel Yuval proposed that the blood libel may have originated in the 12th century due to Christian views on Jewish behavior during the First Crusade.
 Some Jews committed suicide and killed their own children rather than exposing them to forced conversion to Christianity.
 Yuval wrote that Christians may have argued that if Jews could kill their own children, they could also kill Christian children.

 Origins in England

-In England in 1144, the Jews of Norwich were falsely accused of ritual murder after a boy, William of Norwich, was found dead in the woods with stab wounds.
+In England, in 1144, the Jews of Norwich were falsely accused of ritual murder after a boy, William of Norwich, was found dead in the woods with stab wounds.
 William's hagiographer, Thomas of Monmouth, falsely claimed that every year there is an international council of Jews at which they choose the country in which a child will be killed during Easter, because of a Jewish prophecy that states that the killing of a Christian child each year will ensure that the Jews will be restored to the Holy Land.
-In 1144, England was chosen, and the leaders of the Jewish community delegated the Jews of Norwich to perform the killing.
-They then abducted and crucified William.
+According to Monmouth, England was chosen in 1144, and the leaders of the Jewish community delegated the Jews of Norwich to perform the killing, after which they abducted and crucified William.
 The legend was turned into a cult, with William acquiring the status of a martyr and pilgrims bringing offerings to the local church.

 This was followed by similar accusations in Gloucester (1168), Bury St Edmunds (1181) and Bristol (1183).
 In 1189, the Jewish deputation attending the coronation of Richard the Lionheart was attacked by the crowd.
 Massacres of Jews at London and York soon followed.
-In 1190 on 16 March 150 Jews were attacked in York and then massacred when they took refuge in the royal castle, where Clifford's Tower now stands, with some committing suicide rather than being taken by the mob.
+In 1190, on 16 March, 150 Jews were attacked in York and then massacred when they took refuge in the royal castle, where Clifford's Tower now stands, with some committing suicide rather than being taken by the mob.
 The remains of 17 bodies thrown in a well in Norwich between the 12th and 13th century (five that were shown by DNA testing to likely be members of a single Jewish family) were very possibly killed as part of one of these pogroms.